OctopusDeploy/docs/docs/installation/installing-octopus/index.md

 The Octopus Deploy Server is software that you download and install on one of your own servers, just like you would install Microsoft SQL Server.
 The Octopus Deploy Server:

-- runs as a Windows Service
+- Runs as a Windows Service.
-- stores its data in a [SQL Server database](/docs/administration/octopus-database/index.md)
+- Stores its data in a [SQL Server database](/docs/administration/octopus-database/index.md).
-- has an embedded HTTP server which serves the [Octopus REST API](/docs/api-and-integration/octopus-rest-api.md) and presents the main Octopus user interface (the **Octopus Web Portal**)
+- Has an embedded HTTP server which serves the [Octopus REST API](/docs/api-and-integration/octopus-rest-api.md) and presents the main Octopus user interface (the **Octopus Web Portal**).
-- orchestrates your automated deployments
+- Orchestrates your automated deployments.

 ## Requirements {#InstallingOctopus-Requirements}

 To successfully install Octopus Server you will need:

-- A Windows Server with the correct version of .NET Framework installed (see below)
+- A Windows Server with the correct version of .NET Framework installed (see below).
-- A Microsoft SQL Server instance which can be accessed by your Octopus Server ([more details](/docs/installation/installing-octopus/sql-server-database-requirements.md))
+- A Microsoft SQL Server instance which can be accessed by your Octopus Server ([more details](/docs/installation/installing-octopus/sql-server-database-requirements.md)).

 ### Hardware Requirements

 There is no "one size fits all" approach for Octopus Server.
 The best approach is to start with a working Octopus Server, start deploying your applications while monitoring your server statistics, and scale from there.

-- Absolute minimum to make it run: 512MB RAM, 1GHz CPU, 2GB free disk space
+- Absolute minimum to make it run: 512MB RAM, 1GHz CPU, 2GB free disk space.
-- Recommended starting point for smaller deployments (less than 30 deployment targets for example): 2GB RAM, dual-core CPU, 10GB free disk space
+- Recommended starting point for smaller deployments (less than 30 deployment targets for example): 2GB RAM, dual-core CPU, 10GB free disk space.
-- Recommended starting point for larger deployments: 4GB RAM, dual-core, 20GB free disk space
+- Recommended starting point for larger deployments: 4GB RAM, dual-core, 20GB free disk space.

 Learn about [Octopus Server performance](/docs/administration/performance.md).